Nurfajarizqi/Chatbot-KickSpace-Store/README.md

 ---

-## 🧠 Why This Is a Multi-Agent AI System?

-Because:
-- Each AI agent has a dedicated purpose
-- System performs **decision-based automation**, not static rules
-- n8n manages automation flow
-- LLM handles comprehension, reasoning, and decision logic

----

 ## ⚠️ Important Note
 > Payment confirmation and proof of transfer used in this project are **DEMO ONLY**
 > No real financial transactions are processed.